The Bucket and the Sea

 Mahmoud and his brother rode with me to my hotel in the taxi.
 They would not allow me to pay for the fare.
 They just wanted to make sure that I was taken to the right place.

 In Damascus, Syria, I found true philoxenia not xenophobia.
 Now I had a paper boat from the Holy Mountain and a set of worry beads from the Middle East to take with me back to Australia.
-I put these in a special bag where I kept other special things like hand made amulets, pellets of rose incense, a smooth stone from Dodona, crystals, a small wooden cross from Jerusalem, a tiny rock from Mt Sinai, a stone from an Aboriginal Elder in Australia and some holy oil from a small monastery of nuns near the birthplace of my father in Greece.
-The bag, made of an old Turkish rug remnant was wrapped in a scarf from Bethlehem, along with the Chinese “Book of Changes” – the I Ching and tarot cards.
-These four items were my psychic technology backup, just knowing they were there helped me.
-The last item to be put into my special bag was the frayed remainder of the Southern Cross flag that flew on Eureka.
-It was placed on top of the other things soon after we left South Bellona Reef on our way to Nauru.
+When I returned to Australia I put these in a special bag where I kept other important things like hand made amulets, pellets of rose incense, a smooth stone from Dodona, crystals, a small wooden cross from Jerusalem, a tiny rock from Mt Sinai, a stone from an Aboriginal Elder in Australia and some holy oil from a small monastery of nuns near the birthplace of my father in Greece.

 My Spiritual Kit Bag with psychic technological backups, to be used in case of emergency sailing to Nauru!